ACBF-Advanced-Comic-Book-Format/ACBF-Viewer-for-Android/README.md

 # ACBF-Viewer-for-Android
-Viewer for comic book files in ACBF format using Kivy framework for Android
+Viewer for comic books in ACBF format written using Kivy framework for Android